zucaritask/testrepo/README.md

 # testrepo
-a test repo to play around with github actions and doop stoof around it
+a test repo to play around with github actions and do stuff around it